Carry-On and Checked Baggage Allowance:

 - Low-cost airlines are stricter

-If your bag looks heavy, airlines may weigh it.
+If a bag appears heavy, some airlines may weigh it during check-in or boarding.

 Personal Item Rules